 Sgt.
-Andrew Smith was scheduled to speak to a veterans group in San Diego, which presented Andy Gladstein his opportunity.
+Andrew Smith was scheduled to speak to a veterans group in San Diego, which presented Andy Gladstein his opportunity to present him with service dog Champ.
 Andy and Marylynn Gladstein celebrated their 36th wedding anniversary in 2013.
 Marylynn’s father was a veteran and she always had a place in her heart for our service members.
 Andy knew that nothing would honor his wife more than giving a service dog to a wounded warrior.
-Watch this amazing gift come to fruition in the video below.
+Watch Champ and Sgt.
+Smith meet in the video below.

 It was then the realization hit Andy.
 What these soldiers needed was someone who would fight for them as they fought for their country; faithfully, every day, without question or complaint.
 The idea for Dogs For Our Brave was born.

 Expensive to train, equip and upkeep, Andy soon discovered that a service dog is an expensive proposition.
 The average veteran couldn’t afford one.
 Andy decided that in order to be successful, Dogs For Our Brave needed to completely cover the cost of the service dog.
 This was the key point that made his vision different from every other.
 He met with trainers, with experts, with shelters and with veterinarians, and put together an infrastructure that would result in a superior service dog for the most cost-effective budget.
-The 6-month training period for the first dog started in 2013, and in 2014, the first service dog, Gabby, a rescued mixed breed, was placed with Chris Roseberry.
-In the following year, six more dogs were paired with their wounded service member partners.
+The 6-month training period for the next dog started in 2013, and in 2014 Gabby, a rescued mixed breed, was placed with Chris Roseberry.
+In the following years more service dogs were paired with wounded service member partners.

 Dogs For Our Brave has come a long way, but Andy’s mission has just begun.
 Until every wounded warrior who can benefit from a service dog has the opportunity to have one, with no cost to him or her, he’ll be out there, working to make the world a better place for the bravest among us.